karunakarrao/DevOps/git/Git.md

     $ git remote --> to list remote repo available
     $ git remote -v --> full remote repo details
     $ git remote add origin Remote_repo_URL.git  --> to add remote repo to local repo and naming the repo as "origin"
-    $ git push origin master
+    $ git push origin master    --> to push the changes to the remote master repository

 Note: in realtime scenario we will not push our code to master branch, insted we push to our branch then raise a PR request to merge the changes in to master branch.

-    $ git push origin my_branch
+    $ git push origin my_branch --> pushing the changes to my_branch and raising the PR for to Merge into master branch.

 Clone repo:
 ----------------------------------------

     $ git clone remote_repo_URL.git
-    $ git log

     $ git config --global user.name=max
     $ git config --global user.email=max@example.com
     $ git config --list-all

 Pull & fetch repo:
 ----------------------------------------
-we can fetch the latest changes made to remote repo to local repo using `fetch` / `pull`. if we fetch the data it will be on origin/master, to merge the changes with master branch need to run
+we can fetch the latest changes made to remote repo to local repo using `fetch` / `pull`. if we fetch the data it will be on origin/master, to merge the changes with master branch need to run merge.

     $ git fetch origin master --> this will update origin/master branch in local repo
     $ git merge origin/master --> to merge changes to local master branch